Amr2812/friendsfeed/README.md

 * Feed (posts of my friends):
   * Store each user's feed using a distributed worker
   * Get feed of a user (autoscroll)

+## Design Patterns

+* Utilized the Dependency Injection Pattern (built in Nest.js by default) to achieve the [Dependency Inversion Principle (D in SOLID)](https://martinfowler.com/bliki/InversionOfControl.html) for loosely coupled modules.
+* Utilized the Repository Pattern to decouple the service (business logic) layer from the data access layer.

 ## Feed Worker